zzzprojects/docs/bulk-operations.net/pages/documentations/bulk-insert.md

 ## Getting Started

 ### Bulk Insert
-The `BulkInsert` and `BulkInsertAync` let you insert a large number of entities in your database.
+The `BulkInsert` and `BulkInsertAsync` methods let you insert a large number of entities in your database.

 ```csharp
 bulk.BulkInsert(customers);